nantiamak/sql4ml/README.md

 * The number of gradient descent iterations.
 * The learning rate used in gradient descent.

+Currently sql2tf supports the translation of SQL create view queries of the following form,

+CREATE VIEW $(name) AS
+SELECT $(columns), $(numericExpr)
+FROM $(tables)
+WHERE $(joinElement)
+GROUP BY $(groupingElement)

+and generate an equivalent TensorFlow expression as below:

+$(name) = $(translateNumericExpr(numericExpr))

+For examples, check SQL files in the directory /working_examples.

 To run main, type in a terminal:

     ./main linear // To generate TensorFlow code for the Linear Regression model in working_examples/linear_regression.sql ./main logistic // To generate TensorFlow code for the Logistic Regression model in working_examples/logistic_regression.sql

 The files with the generated TensorFlow/Python code can be executed like any other TensorFlow program.

+Or you can try to translate individual SQL queries by loading sql2tf_translator module in ghci and type:

+    translateToTensorFlowCommand (L.pack "CREATE VIEW squaredErrors AS SELECT POW(errors.errorValue, 2) AS squaredErrorValue, errors.observationID AS observationID FROM errors;") ["features"] ["weights"] [["f1", "f2"]]

+where

+    translateToTensorFlowCommand :: L.Text -> [String] -> [String] -> [[String]] -> String
+    translateToTensorFlowCommand sql_statement feature_tables variable_tables feature_names = tf_command

+and
+* sql_statement: a SQL create view query in type Text
+* A list of names of the tables storing the features of the model.
+* A list of names of the tables storing the weights of the model.
+* A list of lists, each of which has the actual names of features stored in each table.